A guide for your first venture to an Eastern Orthodox Church

 I do hope you make it out to an Orthodox liturgy.
 The more you learn about our practices, the more beautiful and meaningful they will become to you.

 When I first began to attend liturgies, I found them to be quite dull and boring compared to my charismatic upbringing.
-Stylistically, it is like visiting a foreign country.
-The Orthodox are not there to entertain, or to be “relevant.”
-However, after about three months I became accustomed to their style.
-I now enjoy it and prefer it greatly over the modern, American style of worship.
+Stylistically, it is like visiting a foreign country, which can take weeks or months to become accustomed to.
+The Orthodox are not here to entertain.
+I now enjoy Orthodox worship and prefer it greatly over the modern, American style of worship.

 I merely hinted at numerous topics in this blog, for further information on a few of these topics, check out: